-The Fire Manager and Principal will be notified of anyone who may be unable to evacuate the school unassisted - this person will be subject to a PEEP, created by the Fire Manager.
-This may include being led out by a teacher.

-To avoid serious injury, extra measures, such as editing timetables and moving classes, will be taken to ensure disabled pupils, members of staff or visitors don't attend lessons up flights of stairs, unless reasonable provisions are in place.
+- The Fire Manager and Principal will be notified of anyone who may be unable to evacuate the school unassisted this person will be subject to a PEEP, created by the Fire Manager.
+This may include being led out by a teacher. - To avoid serious injury, extra measures, such as editing timetables and moving classes, will be taken to ensure disabled pupils, members of staff or visitors don't attend lessons up flights of stairs, unless reasonable provisions are in place. - Visitors, pupils and staff with disabilities will be informed of the school's evacuation plans on their arrival at the school. - Students and employees with a disability should already have been identified and information held in the school office and with the SEND coordinator

-Staff are taught to modify evacuation routes for people with disabilities as part of their training.

-Visitors, pupils and staff with disabilities will be informed of the school's evacuation plans on their arrival at the school.

-Students and employees with a disability should already have been identified and information held in the school office and with the SEND coordinator

-Section 1 Producing a PEEP
+Section 1 - Producing a PEEP